aishalg/Xpecto/README.md

 Xpecto - Technical Fest of IIT Mandi

-### Contribute by making changes into your own created branch NOT directly from the master branch
+### Contribute by making changes into your own created branch, NOT directly from the master branch

 ### Instructions to run the application